valkey-io/valkey-doc/docs/reference/clients.md

 For more information and an example refer to the `maxmemory-clients` section in the default `redis.conf` file.

-Client eviction is available from Redis 7.0.
+Client eviction is available from Redis OSS 7.0.

 ## Client Timeouts